mujahidsayyed09/PORTFOLIO/README.md

 ## 🚀 About This Website
 This portfolio is my digital playground, designed to:

-->Share my professional story. 📝
+- Share my professional story. 📝
-->Highlight my technical expertise. 💻
+- Highlight my technical expertise. 💻
-->Showcase projects that I’m proud of. 🚀
+- Showcase projects that I’m proud of. 🚀